 Typically, the sponsor provides accounting, human resources and other back-office services, with its cost covered by an administrative charge applied to the revenues or expenses of the sponsored program.
-Third Sector New England has been sponsoring client organizations since its inception, with the typical group staying for several years.
+TSNE has been sponsoring client organizations since its inception, with the typical group staying for several years.
 Lately, more of them have been asking for help with building their organizational capacity.
 So TSNE has begun to offer program assessment, information technology consultation and strategic planning guidance.

 Who Does Fiscal Sponsorship?